matwilso/matwilso.github.io/_posts/learned-sims.md

 </span>, which define what we can train a model to do. (ie data is how you program Software 2.0.)

 Work on these types of waterline-raising ideas and artifacts is extremely impactful.
-But it is hard to always say what these are going to be and what the best way of going about developing them is.
+But it is hard to always predict what these are going to be and what the best way of going about developing them is.

 One interesting and emerging class of such artifacts is learned models themselves.
-Fine-tuning on ImageNet trained weights is a primitive example of this, where people can solve solve a limited scope of transfer tasks on a smaller computational and data budget.
+Fine-tuning on ImageNet trained weights provides a primitive example, where users can solve solve a limited scope of transfer tasks on a smaller computational and data budget.
-With more powerful and general unsupervised models like GPT-3, it's likely that large learned models themselves will start raising the waterline for many more domains we care about.
+With more powerful and general unsupervised models like GPT-3, the scope of impact is going to be massive.
 Learned simulators are a promising prospect here.

 ## Learned simulators